simplifydsite/next-deployer/README.md

 ### extend .gitignore

-Add following lines to the `.gitignore`:
+Add the following line to the `.gitignore`:

 ```
 cdk.out
 ```

-This makes sure, that credentials are not committed to git.
+This makes sure that credentials are not committed to git.

 ### install dependencies